 Sometimes.
 Some hostels have their own bar or themed nights which can be an indication of the hostel’s atmosphere.
 Again, check out reviews to read what past guests are saying, or you can send an email to the hostel asking if parties are a regular thing there.
 With a little research you’ll be sure to find the right one for you.
 If you like the party scene, there’s a hostel for that.
 If you want a tranquil place, there’s a hostel for that too!

-I hope these tips help clear up some of the misconceptions about staying in hostels and I hope they give you the confidence to try hostelling for yourself!
+I hope these tips help clear up some of the misconceptions about staying in hostels and give you the confidence to try hostelling for yourself!